lmaurits/BEASTling/docs/config.rst

 * ``chainlength``: number of iterations to run the MCMC chain for.
 Default is 10,000,000.

+* ``path_sampling``: "True" or "False".
+If True, BEAST will use path sampling to estimate the marginal likelihood of data under the provided models, rather than sampling from the posterior.
+Default is False.

 * ``sample_from_prior``: "True" or "False".
 If True, BEAST will ignore all supplied data and the tree, all clock rates and any model parameters will all be sampled from their prior distributions.
 Default is False.

+In path sampling analyses, i.e. if and only if ``path_sampling = True`` is set, then the following parameters will also be used.
+They will be ignored if MCMC is used to sample directly from the posterior or prior.

+* ``alpha``: A floating point value used as a parameter for the Beta distribution from which the exponents at each step of a patch sampling analysis are sampled.
+Default is 0.3, this should not be changed unless you know what you are doing.

+* ``do_not_run``: "True" or "False".
+If True, BEAST will generate scripts or batch files for running the different steps of the analysis, but not actually run them.
+This lets you manually run the different steps on different computers in parallel.
+It's then up to you to calculate the marginal likelihood using BEAST's ``PathSampleAnalyser`` program.
+See the official BEAST `path sampling documentation <https://www.beast2.org/path-sampling/>`_ for more details.

+* ``log_burnin``: A floating point value giving the proportion of ``chainlength`` which will be discarded as burnin for each step of a path sampling analysis, for the purpose of computing the marginal likelihood estimate.

+* ``preburnin``: A floating point value giving the proportion of ``chainlength`` which will be discarded as burnin for the first step only of a path sampling analysis.

+* ``steps``: number of steps to use in a path sampling analysis.

 languages section
 -----------------